 Orléans, birthplace of France’s first and foremost feminist, Joan of Arc, offers the neo-Gothic Ste-Croix cathedral and a great base for chateaux visits.
 Tours, a city with a metropolitan population of more than half a million, dates back to the fourth century but is particularly known for its 12-century cathedral.
 Angers is famed for its medieval château, founded in the ninth century and expanded in the 13th.
 It’s in this palatial pad that you’ll find the 700-year-old Apocalypse Tapestry, which was presumably a more popular decorative theme in the 1300s than it is today.

 Nantes Atlantique Airport, 8 km (5 miles) south-west of city center, is the biggest airport in western France, linking with several French and European cities, Montreal, Canada and some northern Africa cities.
-A larger, and very controversial new airport, Aéroport du Grand Ouest, after many delays, is scheduled to open in 2017.
+A larger, and very controversial new airport, Aéroport du Grand Ouest, after many delays, is now scheduled to open in late 2019.